datarator/datarator/docs/installation.rst

 Binaries
 --------

-`Download the binary <https://github.com/datarator/datarator/releases>`_, that targets your platform and run it.
+`Download the binary <https://github.com/datarator/datarator/releases>`_, that targets your platform.

 From source